The Forest Research Institute (FRI) in Dehradun India, is every bit grand as its name.

 The exterior on the other hand dazzles in a fresh coat of pink and blue, looking all new.

-Just proves, never judge a book by its cover or a building.
+Just proves, never judge a book by its cover or a building by its paint.

 Anyway it was onwards to the main building of The Forest Research Institute.